mozilla/moz-sql-parser/README.md

 ### Notes

 * Uses the glorious `pyparsing` library (see http://pyparsing.wikispaces.com/) to define the grammar, and define the shape of the tokens it generates.
-Expressions are
 * `[sqlparse](https://pypi.python.org/pypi/sqlparse)` Does not provide a tree, rather a list of tokens.